mahmudulhasancsedu5/cassandra-ucs/src/java/org/apache/cassandra/service/paxos/Paxos.md

 takes and sketch a proof why the approach is safe, and then talk about various later improvements that do not change the correctness of the basic scheme.

+A key consideration in the design was the fact that we apply LWTs independently to the partitions of a table, and the amount of data we would have to maintain to keep track of elected leaders per partition (for e.g. multi-paxos) would be prohibitively large.
+Instead of solving this by lumping together partitions with a shared leader, we prefer to better support independent writes by a leaderless scheme, where each coordinator attempts to direct its operations to completion.
+On congestion this runs the chance of repeated clashes between coordinators attempting to perform writes to the same partition, in which case we use randomized exponential backoff to achieve progress.

+The descriptions and proofs below assume no non-LWT modifications to the partition.
+Any other write (regardless of the requested consistency level) may reach a minority of replicas and leave the partition in an inconsistent state where the following operations can go different ways depending on which set of replicas respond to a quorum read.
+In particular, if two CAS operations with the same condition are executed with no intervening operations, such a state would make it possible for the first to fail and the second to succeed.

 ## Basic scheme